 The UK Court of Appeal has ruled that UK arms exports to the Saudi Arabia for use in Yemen are unlawful.

-The case, brought by our colleagues at the Campaign Against the Arms Trade, found that the UK failed to adequately assess whether UK exports might be used to breech international humanitarian law in Yemen and therefore found the decision to authorise them to be unlawful.
+The case, brought by our colleagues at the Campaign Against the Arms Trade, found that the UK failed to adequately assess whether UK exports might be used to breach international humanitarian law in Yemen and therefore found the decision to authorise them to be unlawful.
 The ruling also found that it was unlawful for the UK to dismiss a wide range of credible evidence provided by UN bodies and human rights organisations.

 UNA-UK chair, Lord Wood of Anfield, said: